Build an LLM from scratch in MAX

 When your implementation is correct, you’ll see:

-✨ Pixi task (s01): python tests/test.step_01.py
+✨ Pixi task (s01): python checks/check_step_01.py

-Running tests for Step 01: Create Model Configuration...
+Running checks for Step 01: Model Configuration...

-✅ vocab_size is correct
+✅ vocab_size = 50257

 # ...

-The test output tells you exactly what needs to be fixed, making it easy to iterate until your implementation is correct.
+The check output tells you exactly what needs to be fixed, making it easy to iterate until your implementation is correct.
 Once all checks pass, you’re ready to move on to the next step.

 Prerequisites